rockettheme/docs/Docs/wordpress/themes/hexeris/demo_footer.md

 * Text

 ### Text
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div class="rt-footer-logo"></div>